+Courtesy of Vignes Chez Soi

-are firm, non-slipskin, mid-sized berries.
+non-slipskin, mid-sized berries.
 Of the two, Tango is possibly the most aromatic, with hints of tangerine (according to some very discerning noses) and a flavour which has aptly been described as honey and sweet citrus.
 With no white/green seedless variety being fully hardy into Zone 4, Tango is likely the best table grape option for such a setting.

 SELF-FERTILE | ZONE 3/4 | HARVEST: MID SEPT.

-223-7941 1 year old vine 223-7942 2 year old vine \$17.95 \$22.95 Growing Tip
+223-7942 2 year old vine

-According to some old gardening books, planting hyssop next to grape vines has a beneficial effect and will increase fruit yields.
-Seedless Grapes (Vitis) Seedless grapes are one of the most enjoyable fruits a homeowner can grow and in most cases are more profitable on a commercial scale than wine grapes.
+Seedless Grapes (Vitis)

+Seedless grapes are one of the most enjoyable fruits a homeowner can grow and in most cases are more profitable on a commercial scale than wine grapes.
 Although we select the very hardiest seedless varieties, they are (with the possible exception of Somerset and maybe Trollhaugen) somewhat less winter hardy than the old familiar Concord.
 They are of course also more rewarding to grow.
 Planting in an area protected from severe winter blasts is helpful.
 Grapes love the summer sun and will respond to all the protection and southern exposure you can provide.

-Blue/Purple Grapes (Seedless) JUPITER A stellar, seedless table grape from the University of Arkansas that is really "out of this world".
-You'll enjoy the sweet, slightly floral, Muscatlike flavour of these large, dark blue berries, which in our experience have a longer shelf life than most.
-Jupiter is highly productive and quite disease resistant.
+Blue/Purple Grapes (Seedless)

+MAGENTA

+Elmer Swenson developed so many cold hardy grapes varieties that some of them almost got overlooked.
+Magenta (formerly known as E.S.
+3-22-16) is one which somehow nearly missed the spotlight.
+These deep blue, mid-sized, slipskin berries are among the very sweetest with Brix levels around 23°.
+Both flavour and texture make this one of the better choices in hardy, seedless table grapes.
+Vine vigour and overall plant health are

-ourtesy of Vineland Research & Innovation Centre SELF-FERTILE | ZONE 5 | HARVEST: EARLY-MID SEPT.
-TROLLHAUGEN The earliest and also the hardiest blue seedless grape, it can remain hanging on the vine for weeks after ripening without losing much quality.
-Medium-sized berries are exceptionally sweet with a mild Concord-like flavour.
+Courtesy of Vignes Chez Soi more good reasons to plant Magenta next to your arbor or pergola.
+SELF-FERTILE | ZONE 3/4 | HARVEST: MID SEPT.
+224-4141 1 year old vine 224-4142 2 year old vine \$21.95 \$26.95 TROLLHAUGEN The earliest and also the hardiest blue seedless grape, it can remain hanging on the vine for weeks after ripening without losing much quality.
+Mediumsized berries are exceptionally sweet with a mild Concord-like flavour.
 A real favourite for fresh eating, it also makes excellent raisins.
 Trollhaugen was introduced by Elmer Swenson, the renowned grape breeder from Wisconsin.
 The name reflects his Norwegian heritage.